corrode/corrode.github.io/content/blog/prototyping/index.md

 ### Play With Types

+Quite frankly, the type system is one of the main reasons I love Rust.
+It feels great to express my ideas in types and see them come to life.
+I would encourage you to heavily lean into the type system during the prototyping phase.

+Try to build up a vocabulary of concepts and own types which describe your system.
 In the beginning, you won't have a good idea of the types in your system.
 That's fine!

-Try to build up a vocabulary of concepts and types to describe your system.
-Start with *something*, even if you can't come up with the best types yet.
-Then quickly sketch out solutions and gradually add constraints to model the business requirements.
+Start with *something* and quickly sketch out solutions and gradually add constraints to model the business requirements.
-Don't be afraid to try different ideas until you find something that feels right.
+Don't stop until you find a version that feels just right.

 Let's look at an example:
 Say you're modeling a student management system.